poiuyfddjhgfd/demand-forecasting-inventory-optimization/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Usage
 This project is for educational and experimental purpose.
-Thus, it is non-commercial and follows license of datasource.

-### DISCRAMER
-This work is not affiliated with or endorsed by any parties.
-The author assumes no responsibility for the accuracy, completeness, or consequences of using the content provided.
-Use of the materials in this repository is at your own risk.

 ## Data pipeline